So, you love writing and want to try your hand at copywriting for the web?

 - approachably communicate compelling product and industry knowledge

 - are built for precisely for the medium and audience

 Doing this well isn’t easy.
+And there are some nifty apps that can help streamline things.
 But an understanding of how users read (or don’t read) online is the most valuable knowledge any beginning copywriter can possess.